Institutional Racism Is Defined As Quizlet: Complete Guide

 Sector What Went Wrong What Changed Measurable Impact

 Higher Education A university’s merit‑based scholarship formula ignored socioeconomic status, leaving low‑income Black students under‑represented.
-And 5 ×** more often than white drivers, despite similar violation rates.
-Black enrollment in scholarship‑eligible majors rose from 12 % to 22 % within three years; overall graduation gap shrank by 14 %.
-3 ×** after 18 months; complaints of racial profiling fell by 38 %.
+So The school introduced a need‑adjusted merit index that factored in family income and first‑generation status.
+That said, Black enrollment in scholarship‑eligible majors rose from 12 % to 22 % within three years; overall graduation gap shrank by 14 %.

 Healthcare A hospital’s triage algorithm weighted “social risk factors” that correlated strongly with race, delaying care for Black patients.
+But The algorithm was re‑engineered using a bias‑audit framework; clinicians received training on equitable triage.
 Average wait time for Black patients decreased from 45 min to 22 min; patient‑satisfaction scores improved by 17 %.

 Common Pitfalls & How to Avoid Them